cs24/cloud-inquisitor/docs/quickstart.rst

             }
         ]
     }

+* * Create an `IAM Role <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_ (within the AWS Console) and bind the above policy (that you have just created) to it

 * (Optional) If you intend to audit resources that are NOT in the account you are running Cloud Inquisitor from, you will need to setup a trust role for EACH target account: